crazy-canux/icinga2.vim/README.md

     If you are intrested, you can ask for pull request.
     You can add your own ftdetect.
     You can also create nagios.snippets files.

+# License

+Just as the vim, all the icinga2.vim are licensed under the terms of the GPL license.